cloudfoundry/cf-networking-release/docs/3rd-party.md

 ## What data will my CNI plugin receive?
 The `garden-external-networker` will invoke one or more CNI plugins, according to the [CNI Spec](https://github.com/containernetworking/cni/blob/master/SPEC.md).
-It will start with the CNI config files available in the `cni_config_dir` and also inject some dynamic information about the container, including the CloudFoundry App, Space and Org that it belongs to.
+It will start with the CNI config files available in the `cni_config_dir` and also inject some dynamic information about the container.
+This is divided into two keys the first, `metadata` contains the CloudFoundry App, Space and Org that it belongs to.
+Another key `runtimeConfig` holds information that CNI plugins may need to implement legacy networking features of Cloud Foundry.
+It is divided into two keys, `portMappings` can be translated into port forwarding rules to allow the gorouter access to application containers, and `netOutRules` which are egress whitelist rules used for implementing application security groups.
+A reference implementation of these features can be seen in in the [cni-wrapper-plugin](../src/cni-wrapper-plugin).

 For example, in the included networking stack, we have a `wrapper` CNI plugin.
 At deploy time, its config is generated from this [template](../jobs/cni-flannel/templates/30-cni-wrapper-plugin.conf.erb),